 So what's left?
 The 70% of your team that know they can get better at selling and are prepared to do the things necessary to achieve that goal.
 This is very fertile ground for a sales improvement/transformation program that can provide a way to get these “OK” performers closer to the optimal behaviors exhibited by your stars.
 But how to fund the transformation?

 Let’s imagine you have a team of 10 sales people, each with a $5M annual quota – 2 low performers, 7 okay performers, and 1 star.
 You decide to recapture the fully burdened cost of the low performers at $150K each by giving them the opportunity to realize their potential with another company.
-That’s $300K that now can be invested in moving “the middle” to dramatically increase their performance vs. spending that money to find and secure 2 more “stars” to replace those bottom performers – which as bets go, is quite a risky.
+That’s $300K that now can be invested in moving “the middle” to dramatically increase their performance vs. spending that money to find and secure 2 more “stars” to replace those bottom performers – which as bets go, is quite a risk.

 Success in this endeavor comes down to two primary factors: